By Meghan Foley, North Adams Transcript

 The town can’t be operated at normal levels on one well without asking residents to conserve water, he said.

 Kaiser said the total cost of the project was $1.12 million, which included project design, the digging of test wells, the preparation of bidding documents, digging the well, and installing the infrastructure for its operation.
 The cost also covered four tractor-trailer loads of cement grout that were used to plug a leak in the artesian aquifer.
-The leak, which opened a 6-foot wide by 14-foot deep sinkhole at the site,
+The leak, which opened a 6-foot wide by 14-foot deep sinkhole at the site, sprung while the well was being dug in February 2010.

 Despite the unexpected expense, the project did stay on budget by means of some "creative thinking," Kaiser said.
 That thinking included purchasing an U.S. Army surplus generator instead of a market-value generator to provide a backup electrical source for the well, and having water and sewer crews rehabilitate the chlorination building from the old Well No. 1 to be used at the new Well No. 1, he said.